-Graduates have also continued their education at a number of graduate and law schools such as Cornell University, John Hopkins University, University of Michigan, University of Maryland, The George Washington University, The University of Pennsylvania, The Ohio State University and Case Western Reserve University.
+Graduates have also continued their education at a number of graduate and law schools such as Cornell University, Johns Hopkins University, University of Michigan, University of Maryland, The George Washington University, The University of Pennsylvania, The Ohio State University, and Case Western Reserve University.

 Please read Internship Programs and Policies for information on how to find internships and how to obtain academic credit.

 Political or government internships are recommended for all political science majors.
 Penn State Behrend students have a wide variety of internship opportunities due to the large number of political and government offices located in Erie.
 Internships can be obtained for academic credit or just for the experience - students are responsible for contacting political or government offices to set up the internships.

 Recent political science students have interned in the following offices:

 Penn State Behrend has a comprehensive support system to help you identify and achieve your goals for the classroom and beyond.
 Meet with your academic adviser often and take advantage of the services offered by the Academic and Career Planning Center beginning in your first semester.

 A Wall Street Journal survey of 479 corporate recruiting executives across thirty industries ranked Penn State the number-one overall institution in the nation for producing the best prepared, most well-rounded new hires.